victor-smirnov/memoria-site/content/en/docs/overview/runtime.md

 1. [Seastar](https://seastar.io/) framework.
 Best-in-class, high performance and well-supported.
 But _Linux-only_.
 2. Boost Asio.
 Pretty high performance, perfect compatibility with various runtimes, cross platform, but no high-performance disk IO support.
 3. Reactor Engine.
 Initially it was meant to be in-house *cross-platform* variant of Seastar with Boost Finer support.
-But later it lost its momentum and currently is meany to be replaced with combination of Seastar and Asio.
+But later it lost its momentum and currently is meant to be replaced with combination of Seastar and Asio.

 Memoria is not going to rely 100% on the Seastar or Asio API.
 Instead, the Framework will be trying to isolate specifics of underling API, making code porting easier.
 100% cross-RE compatibility is not a goal.

 TBС...